How to Sell Your Expensive Advisory Services to Your Clients

-Your job is to motivate your Lead to buy
+Your job is to motivate your client to buy

-It’s not enough just telling your Lead that you offer advisory services.
+It’s not enough just telling your client that you offer advisory services.

 In fact, you’ll find yourself met with the typical responses for add-on services such as:

 - It’s not a priority for us right now.

 - We don’t have the budget or cash flow for this.

 - We think we can probably do this in-house.